-If a student wants to learn to drive, they may be able to arrange driving lessons during school time.
-We ask that students use the following procedures to apply for time out of school:

-- 1. Students should not book driving lessons during curriculum time. - 2.
+- If a student wants to learn to drive, they may be able to arrange driving lessons during school time.
+We ask that students use the following procedures to apply for time out of school: - 1.
+Students should not book driving lessons during curriculum time. - 2.
 Find a suitable free period in the timetable and allocate that as your driving hour. - 3.
-Obtain permission from the Sixth Form Lead. - 4.
-If the Sixth Form Lead is happy that this will not impact upon your studies then permission will be granted. - 5.
+Obtain permission from the Head of Sixth Form. - 4.
+If the Head of Sixth Form is happy that this will not impact upon your studies then permission will be granted. - 5.
 In all circumstances students must sign out before leaving the site.